Prepare Your Home To Beat The Heat This Summer

 Summer months can bring some of the highest energy costs of the year with the high demand for air conditioning.
 Keeping your home comfortable can be expensive, but it can also be dangerous.
-If your air conditioner runs too often, it can stress your home’s electric system and put you at risk for shock or fire.
+If your air conditioner runs too often, it can stress your home’s electric system and create a risk for shock or fire.

-To avoid a tragedy, and save money, Safe Electricity has the following tips for energy efficiency this summer:
+To help your home be more energy efficient, Safe Electricity has the following tips for energy efficiency this summer:

 - Update your insulation.
 This will keep cool air in your home and hot air out.
 You can add more insulation on top of existing insulation in your attic.
-For more information on the type of insulation you should use, visit EnergySavers.gov.
+Research the type of insulation you should use.

 - Get the air conditioner ready.
 Shut off power to the unit before cleaning it.
 On the inside, wash or vacuum cleanable filters, and replace disposable ones.
 Outside, clear leaves and other debris away from the condensing unit.
 Hose off any accumulated dirt.
 It is a good idea to call a professional to inspect your unit early in the summer.

-- Put a timer or programmable thermostat on your air conditioner.
+- Use a smart or programmable thermostat.
 Leave it on a higher temperature while you’re away, and set it to cool the house half an hour before you return home.

 - Install awnings over windows exposed to direct sunlight.